Gaurav-Soni24/MedMentor/readme.md

 - **Responsiveness**: Works seamlessly across all screen sizes.

 ## Contact
-For any queries, feel free to reach out to [your email/contact details].
+For any queries, feel free to reach out to sonigaurav2021@gmail.com +91 7987388197 .

 ---
 We look forward to your feedback and suggestions!